pylapp/Tips-tools/README.md

 ## Customize the project

-In most of case nothing is hard-coded.
+In most of case nothing is hard-coded, I hope.
 Feel free to customize the Shell scripts, the HTML assets, etc.
 The thing is, if you want to add a column in one of the spreadsheet's sheets, do not forget to update the dedicated Shell scripts and the HTML elements (CSS style sheets, HTML tables, etc.).

 ## Run the web app

 The web app here is a kind of "Progressive Web App" as a "Single App Application" (one page, offline, installable, with a cache, responsive, etc), BUT it remains web before all and it's a bit crapy.
-So because web browsers world is fu****g missy (and also coz' I enjoy native apps <3), it remains web browsers which do not support Service Workers, Web Workers, IndexedDB, Promises, ES6 or common and nowadays tools blablabla.
+So because web browsers world is fu****g missy (and also coz' I enjoy native apps), it remains web browsers which do not support Service Workers, Web Workers, IndexedDB, Promises, ES6 or common and nowadays tools blablabla.
 Thus you should use an up-to-date web browser.
 And sometimes it still won't work.
-"Web is universal and cool" they said (U_U))
-Because Service Workers are used, you should reach the web app through HTTPS or a local web server (_localhost_).
+"Web is universal and cool" they said (U_U) Because Service Workers are used, you should reach the web app through HTTPS or a local web server (_localhost_).

 _If you saw newbie things I did, feel free to submit a pull request!_